 Thanks to video verification technology for virtual security systems, this is no longer a big obstacle.
 This type of video monitoring is made possible through Artificial Intelligence (AI).
 Currently, about 50% of businesses have invested in AI, primarily for product development, marketing, sales, and manufacturing purposes.
 But one often overlooked advancement is improving virtual security systems.

 1. What is a Virtual Security System Exactly?

-Traditional security systems rely on admin to monitor and react to alerts.
+Traditional security systems rely on the admin to monitor and react to alerts.
 For instance, someone must watch video surveillance footage or respond if the alarm is triggered to see what is going on.
-Virtual security systems (also known as Virtual Guarding) are software-based security solutions that allow admin to monitor properties remotely.
+Virtual security systems (also known as virtual security guard services) are software-based security solutions that allow admin to monitor properties remotely.

 But what makes virtual guard services unique (and extremely beneficial) is that they will only send out alerts if unusual activity is detected.
 For instance, an alert can be sent to the admin’s phone if someone has tried to open a door access point with an incorrect passcode.

-There are numerous benefits to having virtual security systems in place for commercial properties.
+There are numerous benefits to having a virtual security system in place for commercial properties.
 First, it is far less expensive than hiring on-site security.
-Security guards generally charge up to $60 an hour for their services; so virtual guarding services are a better financial investment.
+Security guards generally charge up to $60 an hour for their services; so virtual guard services are a better financial investment.

 Thankfully, video verification is seemingly the perfect solution to this problem.

 So, what is video verification, exactly?
 Video verification uses a live feed of the exact area where unusual activity is detected to determine if it is a threat.